Ciucky/Customer_Churn_DS/README.md

 # Customer Churn Prediction Project

 ## Project Overview
-This project aims to analyze and predict customer churn for a telecom company using the Telco Customer Churn dataset.
+This project aims to analyse and predict customer churn for a telecom company using the Telco Customer Churn dataset.
 The primary goal is to identify the factors that contribute to customer churn and develop a predictive model to forecast which customers are likely to leave the company.
 The insights gained from this analysis can help the company implement targeted retention strategies.

 ## Project Structure
 ```